4rbeez/fluxTrack_InternetTechnology_BIT_Project/README.md

 (7) As an admin or partner, I want to edit partner profiles, so that partner information remains accurate and up to date.
 (8) As an admin, I want to view all partners, so that I can have an overview of all partner profiles in the system.
 (9) As an admin or partner, I want to see the historical orders relevant to me, so that I can understand demand patterns over time.
+(10) As a partner, I want to raise support tickets and follow the response from fluxed, so that I can resolve technical issues affecting my inventory.
+(11) As an admin or partner, I want to see aggregated sales reports for the relevant scope, so that I can understand performance over time.

 ### Use Case fluxTrack